2010. 5. 5

-Environmental Health and Toxicology (EHT) is an official journal of the Korean Society of Environmental Health and Toxicology, and provides high quality of scientific information on environmental health and toxicology (ecotoxicology and risk assessment, environmental chemistry, human toxicology and risk assessment, environmental epidemiology, and environmental exposure assessment) to encourage research, policy development and education on these fields.
-Contributions of original articles, systemic reviews, meeting or conference reports, rief reports, case reports, investigation reports, special topics, perspectives and commentaries, news and voices, column, editorials, letters to the editor and responses, and debates are welcome.
+Environmental Health and Toxicology (EHT) is an official journal of the Korean Society of Environmental Health and Toxicology (KOSEHT), and provides high quality of scientific information on environmental health and toxicology (ecotoxicology and risk assessment, environmental chemistry, human toxicology and risk assessment, environmental epidemiology, environmental exposure assessment, and other related areas) to encourage research, policy development and education on these fields.
+Contributions of original articles, systemic reviews, meeting or conference reports, brief reports, case reports, investigation reports, special topics, perspectives and commentaries, news and voices, column, editorials, letters to the editor and responses, and debates are welcome.

 EHT follows the Guidelines on Good Publication (http://publicationethics.org) or Good Publication Practice Guidelines for Medical Journals of the Korean Association of Medical Journal Editors (http://kamje.or.kr).
 Authors must perform the research in accordance with principles of the Declaration of Helsinki (http://www.wma.net/en/30publications/10policies/b3/index.html).